How to Apply

 The Financial Aid Process

 - File the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1.
 Priority filing deadline is May 1 to be considered for the Pennsylvania State Grant (other states may have different deadlines).
-Beginning with the 2017-2018 year filers will use income information from 2 years previous.
-For example, to complete the 2017-2018 FAFSA families will refer to their 2015 calendar year tax information.
+To complete the 2018-2019 FAFSA families will refer to their 2016 calendar year tax information.
 This tax year will be on file with the IRS and all filers are encouraged to use the IRS Data Retrieval Tool to pull their tax and income information into the FAFSA.
 You can submit a paper form or file online at http://www.fafsa.ed.gov/.
 Online filers are required to establish an FSA User ID.
 A paper application can be obtained by calling 1-800-4-FED-AID.
 Saint Vincent’s Federal school code is 003368.

 - You should receive your FAFSA results - the Student Aid Report (SAR) - by email about 3-5 days after filing.
 Check the SAR for accuracy and make any necessary changes.
 The school will receive an electronic copy of this same information.
 The SAR will contain a figure called EFC or “Expected Family Contribution.”
 We use this figure to determine your family’s financial need.

 - Receive your award packet outlining your financial aid eligibility.
 Thoroughly review all documents, returning any that need to be signed.
 Complete the Direct Loan Entrance Counseling and Master Promissory Note (MPN) online in order to accept the federal student loans, as required by the Department of Education.
 Instructions for this process will be included in your award packet and are available in the Financial Aid Office.